 - 1. The granting institution must be regionally accredited or alternatively or accredited by the Association for Biblical Higher Education (ABHE), formerly American Association of Bible Colleges (AABC). - 2.
 A maximum of 30 semester credits may be transferred from nationally accredited institutions. - 3.
 Only coursework with a grade of C- or higher will be accepted for transfer. - 4.
 Passing grades are acceptable only if the granting institution explicitly indicates that a Passing grade is equivalent to a C- or higher. - 5.
 Incompletes, withdraws, and audits will not be accepted. - 6.
 A maximum of 90 semester credits total, including alternative credit such as AP tests and CLEP exams, will be accepted in transfer. - 7.
 A maximum of 32 semester credits may be earned at George Fox University through examination or other non-classroom credit procedures (AP, IB, CLEP, etc.). - 8.
-The Associate of Arts Oregon Transfer Degree (AAOT), Associate of Science Oregon Transfer Degree Business (ASOTB), Direct Transfer Agreement Associates Degree (DTA) from Washington, or any Associate of Arts degree from California that includes either the IGETC certificate or the CSU General Education Breadth requirements will satisfy all general education requirements for the bachelor's degree except Bible and religion.
-(A transfer degree may not necessarily meet school, department, or major requirements with regard to courses or GPA.) - Courses must be considered college level (typically 100-level) or higher to be transferred. - 10.
+The following transfer degrees will satisfy all general education requirements for the bachelor's degree.
+A transfer degree may not necessarily meet school, department, or major requirements with regard to courses or GPA.
+A transfer degree does not guarantee junior class standing. - Associate of Arts Oregon Transfer (AAOT) - Associate of Science Oregon Transfer Business (ASOTB) - Direct Transfer Agreement Associate degree (DTA) from Washington - Associate in Arts for Transfer (AA-T) from California - Any Associate of Arts degree from California that includes either the IGETC certificate or the CSU General Education - Breadth requirements - Courses must be considered college level (typically 100-level) or higher to be transferred. - 10.
 A maximum of 30 semester credits of coursework that is determined to be vocational/technical at the discretion of the enrollment manager may be transferred. - 11.
 Computer keyboarding will not be transferred. - 12.
 Lower-division courses will not be transferred as upper-division courses. - 13.
 One quarter credit = 2/3 semester credit - 14.
 Every undergraduate student is allowed 2 credits of waiver to be used when a transfer course is approved to meet a general education requirement but the credits don't fulfill the credit requirement in its entirety.
 No more than 1 waiver credit can be applied to a single general education requirement.
 Waiver credit will waive the remainder of the general education requirement but does not add credit to the student's record. - 15.
 Each student must complete a minimum of 36 semester hours in residence as part of their Major requirements. - 16.
 Students must complete at least 60 hours at George Fox University to be eligible for honors at graduation.